floriangrundig/mdeps/README.md

 MDeps is currently used to for ELM projects but should work for Java etc as well (as long as one dependency can be identified by one regular expression).

+# Why
+We're using MDeps for creating a diagram to show the main components of our project/source code and how they interact with each other.
+This is important to identify archtetural design flaws.

 # How it works

 Basically you have to define five settings: